 Bridgett Wallace, PT, DPT, CCVT

-Co-Founder, Director of Clinical Education
+Co-Founder, Clinical Education

 Bridgett is Co-Founder and Director of Clinical Education at 360 Neuro Health.
 She has a doctorate of physical therapy and holds a competency-based certification in vestibular rehabilitation.
-She has been treating patients with dizziness and balance disorders for more than 15 years and is the founder and President of 360° Balance & Hearing, a specialty clinic for the evaluation and treatment of dizziness and balance disorders that includes both audiology and therapy services.
+She has been treating patients with dizziness and balance disorders for more than 15 years and is the founder and President of 360 Balance & Dizziness, a specialty clinic for the evaluation and treatment of dizziness and balance disorders that includes both audiology and therapy services.

 Ms. Wallace’s work encompasses a wide variety of patient populations ranging from pediatrics to geriatrics, from multi-factorial balance problems to collegiate athletes post-concussion, and inner-ear disorders to neurological disorders.
 She continues to consult locally and nationally on the development of balance centers and medical management of vestibular disorders, including return-to-play protocols for post-concussion athletes.

-About 360 Balance & Hearing Center
+About 360 Balance & Dizziness

-360 Balance & Hearing Center's person-centered care model focuses less on illness and visits and more on the whole person, along with medical and/or behavioral changes over time by treating each person uniquely in the context of their preferences, lifestyle needs, and emotional status as well as family and community support.
+360 Balance & Dizziness Center's person-centered care model focuses less on illness and visits and more on the whole person, along with medical and/or behavioral changes over time by treating each person uniquely in the context of their preferences, lifestyle needs, and emotional status as well as family and community support.

-The center's specialized staff combines sophisticated technology with patient centered care to provide a unique experience for those suffering from a dizziness, hearing and/or balance disorder.
+The center's specialized staff combines sophisticated technology with patient-centered care to provide a unique experience for those suffering from a dizziness, hearing and/or balance disorder.
 The providers hold certifications in our area of specialty and are also recognized nationally for not only providing but developing best practices.

 From Trash Can to 360 Neuro Health